 They say happiness is being paid for doing what you love.

-It is entirely possible to learn how to become a freelance artist and turn your hobby into a business, but you just need to have a proper plan.
+It is entirely possible to learn how to become a freelance artist and turn your hobby into a business, but you just need to have a proper plan for showcasing your freelance artistry.

 Quite often I hear creative people say, ‘I am creative, I am an artist, I don’t know how to sell, I don’t want to get involved in selling.’